kijiproject/kiji/kijiproject.github.com/_posts/userguide/2012-01-01-tool-reference.md

 *  `--schema=Avro schema`      - By default, KijiSchema will use the reader schema attached to a column in its layout to decode the JSON and encode the binary data for insertion in the table.
-This argument allows you to use an altername writer schema.
+This argument allows you to use an alternate writer schema.
 *  `--timestamp=long`          - Specifies a timestamp (in milliseconds since the Epoch) other than "now".
 *  `--kiji=<kiji-uri>`         - Address of the Kiji instance to interact with.